arnonram/swade-npc-importer/README.md

     - Size influences the tokens' size (bigger than medium) and scale (for smaller than medium)
     - Add additional wounds as per the Size Table (SWADE Core)
   - Ignore wounds & Unshake bonuses for: construct, undead, elemental, combat reflexes
-  - List them all in the actors' description
+  - List them all in the actors' description with links to Compendium rules (if using the core-swade Compendium pack)
   - See [NPC Importer Settings](#some-configurations) for further manipulation of the statblock